90 Facebook Post Prompts

 The Importance of Eye Exams: Why squinting or cloudiness is always a medical emergency.

-Insulin Storage & Safety: Critical tips for owners of diabetic pets on handling medication.
+Insulin Storage & Safety: Critical tips for owners of diabetic pets on handling medication correctly.

 Supplement Savvy: Which vitamins and joint supplements are actually backed by science?
-It is best to ask your vet.
+Always ask your vet.

 Wound Care & First Aid: Cleaning minor scrapes and what to keep in a pet emergency kit.